python-websockets/websockets/docs/topics/memory.rst

   messages.

 * In the legacy :mod:`asyncio` implementation, there is a library-level read buffer.
-The ``read_limit`` argument of :func:`~client.connect` and :func:`~server.serve` controls its size.
+The ``read_limit`` argument of :func:`~legacy.client.connect` and :func:`~legacy.server.serve` controls its size.
 When the read buffer grows above the high-water mark, the connection stops reading from the network until it drains under the low-water mark.
 This creates backpressure on the TCP connection.

   There is a write buffer.
 It as controlled by ``write_limit``.
 It behaves like the new :mod:`asyncio` implementation described above.